 Why Timing Is Everything

 Embarking on a gorilla trek in Uganda’s Bwindi Impenetrable and Mgahinga National Parks, as well as Rwanda’s Volcanoes National Park, requires traversing steep, uneven, and unmarked trails beneath thick, misty vegetation.
 The dry season, which runs from December to February and June to September, makes the tracks much easier to navigate than during the wet season.

-Gorillas spend much of their time under the forest canopy, where they find most food.
-The rainforest is a misty, thick jungle during the rainy season, making hiking a challenge for photography when you want to capture those unforgettable moments.
-That’s why for photographers, the best time for gorilla trekking is the dry months when the weather is favourable for the best image captures.
+Gorillas spend most of their time beneath the forest canopy, where they find food.
+However, the rainforest can be a misty, thick jungle during the rainy season, making photography challenging when capturing those unforgettable moments.
+For photographers, the best time to see gorillas in Uganda and Rwanda is during the dry months when the weather is favorable for excellent image captures.

 January lies in the region’s short dry period, meaning it is an incredible time for gorilla trekking in both countries and game viewing in Uganda.
 The dry paths make driving the untarmacked roads to the gorillas and walking in the jungle effortless.
 Despite being one of the hottest months of the year, gorilla trekking in Volcanoes and Bwindi forests is pleasant because of the cooler temperatures that dump down the heat at high altitudes.

-Although February is part of the dry season, we begin to see a drop in the number of travellers during the month.
-As with January, February is the best time for gorilla trekking, bird watching, taking a game drive to view the savannah animals before the March rains disperse them.
+Although February is part of the dry season, we begin to see a drop in the number of travelers during the month.
+As with January, February is the best time for gorilla trekking, bird watching, and taking a game drive to view the savannah animals before the March rains disperse them.